-- (5) A Namibian citizen who is a student enrolled for and undertaking a course of study at a school or an educational institution in a foreign country is exempted from paying the cost of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test on entry into or departure from Namibia but such person must provide proof that he or she is enrolled at a school or an educational institution in a foreign country. - (6) The exemption referred to in subregulation (5) only applies in respect of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test done at a State facility conducting Antigen Rapid Diagnostic Test testing or SARS-CoV-2 PCR testing. - (7) Unless otherwise indicated in these regulations, all persons entering Namibia are subject to mandatory quarantine at own cost. - (8) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia; - (b) health professionals employed by the State and on official duty, on entering or leaving Namibia; - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (9) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request assistance from the State, in the form and manner determined in the directives. - (10) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost. - (11) Persons who depart from Namibia with a negative Antigen Rapid Diagnostic Test test result or a negative SARS-CoV-2 PCR test result and re-enter Namibia within seven days from the date the sample was taken for testing are not subject to a SARS-CoV-2 PCR testing on re-entry into Namibia. - (12) Namibian citizens, holders of Namibian permanent residence permits and holders of Namibian employment permits who return to Namibia without a Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result are subject to mandatory quranratine - - (a) at a place of his or her choice provided such place is suitable as referred to the WHO guidelines for quarantine; or - (b) at designated quarantine facilities.
+(7) Unless otherwise indicated in these regulations, all persons entering Namibia are subject to mandatory quarantine at own cost.

+- (8) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia; - (b) health professionals employed by the State and on official duty, on entering or leaving Namibia; - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (9) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request assistance from the State, in the form and manner determined in the directives. - (10) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost. - (11) Persons who depart from Namibia with a negative SARS-CoV-2 PCR test result and re-enter Namibia within seven days from the date the sample was taken for testing may not, on presentation of that negative SARS-CoV-2 PCR test result, be subjected to a SARS-CoV-2 PCR testing on re-entry into Namibia, except where they have originated from or travelled through a country designated by the Minister as a COVID-19 high risk country.